Ociidii-Works/graphene-theme/README.md

 ### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Graphene Theme via the `Package Control: Install Package` menu item.
-The Graphene Theme package is listed as `Theme - Graphene` in the packages list.
+~~If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Graphene Theme via the `Package Control: Install Package` menu item.
+The Graphene Theme package is listed as `Theme - Graphene` in the packages list.~~

+Soon!

 ### Using Git